Warning Signs of Anorexia: Symptoms to Look For

 Physical Effects

 • Malnutrition: As the body struggles to function with inadequate nutrients, it may lead to various health complications, including weakened immune function, anemia, and hormonal imbalances.
+This raises important questions like, "can anorexia cause diabetes?"
+Understanding the full scope of malnutrition's impact is crucial for effective treatment.

 • Organ damage: Prolonged anorexia can result in damage to vital organs such as the heart, kidneys, and liver.
+Additionally, it is essential to consider, "can anorexia cause infertility?" as reproductive health can be severely affected.

 • Growth and development issues: Anorexia during adolescence can disrupt growth and lead to lasting developmental problems.